 - Motivational interviewing in which the therapist encourages positive changes in behavior by helping people overcome their ambivalence about seeking or engaging with treatment for their substance use.9

 - Contingency management uses incentives such as rewards and prizes to help bring about positive behavioral changes related to using drugs or alcohol.10

 - 12-Step facilitation is used widely in treatment programs.
-Participants learn the principles of the 12 steps as practiced by groups like Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) as part of their treatment.
+Participants learn the principles of the 12 Steps as practiced by groups like Alcoholics Anonymous (AA) and Narcotics Anonymous (NA) as part of their treatment.
 This process involves 12-Step meetings and encourages sustained participation to help individuals continue their recovery.11

 - Sober living homes, halfway houses, or other recovery residences offer a safe environment for ongoing support and stability to further one’s recovery efforts.
 Though not a formal treatment approach themselves, sober living arrangements provide a substance-free, peer supported, structured environment to help reduce temptations to use drugs or alcohol.
 Required check-ins and various forms of accountability help people stay sober.9

 Drugabuse.com is an American Addiction Centers resource and a leading provider in safe drug and alcohol detoxification.
-If you’d like to learn more about your available treatment options, including programs that include detox, contact us today at 1-888-744-0069 .
+If you’d like to learn more about your available treatment options, including programs that include detox, contact us for free today at .
 You can also use our free and confidential insurance checker below to see if your insurance covers detox at an American Addiction Centers facility.